driedpampas/guideonline/_posts/2023-08-25-updating-a-custom-rom.md

 tags: [wiki, updating, custom-rom]
 ---

-## If your ROM has an OTA Updater use that if possible to install updates.
+> If your ROM has an OTA Updater use that if possible to install updates.
+{: .prompt-warning }

 ## Prerequisites:
 - excluding `recovery image` and `vbmeta` the prerequisites remain the same as [`Prerequisites`](https://github.com/driedpampas/realme-8-megaguide?tab=readme-ov-file#prerequisites-1)